Casio fx-991MS Tips and Tricks

 Display and key test

-In the display test, press SHIFT to step through the sequence:
+The first phase is the display test.
+Press SHIFT to step through the sequence of LCD patterns:

 1. All segments on